Water Efficiency Checklists For Non-Residential Customers

 - Avoid “wet” carpet cleaning methods; switch to steam or “dry” powder methods.

-- Changing window cleaning from periodic schedule to “as required.”
+- Change window cleaning from periodic schedule to “as required.”

 - Use a broom or sweeping equipment rather than a hose to clear sidewalks, driveways, loading docks and parking lots.